To state the obvious, French is a beautiful language.

 Create a master vocabulary list

 In a Word document or an Excel spreadsheet, create a master list of words that you’re learning, noting their definition and gender when applicable.
+If need help filling out that master list, you can always watch FluentU videos for additional vocabulary.

 Remember that vocabulary list that I mentioned earlier?
 Here it is again, this time filled in: